apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The location of the SSL certificates and chains used for accepting and validation new SSL sessions.
-If this is a relative path, it is appended to the Traffic Server installation PREFIX.
+If this is a relative path, it is appended to the |TS| installation PREFIX.
 All certificates and certificate chains listed in :file:`ssl_multicert.config` will be loaded relative to this path.